DistributedCollective/zero/README.md

 The ZERO produced in this issuance event is shared between depositors, in proportion to their deposit sizes.

 To efficiently and accurately track ZERO gains for depositors and front ends as deposits decrease over time from liquidations, we re-use the [algorithm for rewards from a compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf).
-It is the same algorithm used for the ETH gain from liquidations.
+It is the same algorithm used for the rBTC gain from liquidations.

 The same product `P` is used, and a sum `G` is used to track ZERO rewards, and each deposit gets a new snapshot of `P` and `G` when it is updated.